-Once you have set up your plugin, translation process itself is pretty easy.
+Once you have set up your plugin, the translation process itself is pretty easy.
 Click on Translate Site tab in TranslatePress settings or Translate Site button on the top bar to start translating.
 Regardless of your choice, you’ll be redirected to customization like interface for translating your site.

-Click on the drop down to see all the strings available for translation.
+Click on the drop-down to see all the strings available for translation.
 It separates the content of the website and the dynamically generated strings.
 It also shows multiple translation boxes depending upon the number of languages you’ve selected.

 If you are translating or modifying the translation of your current language, then you can also see the changes as you made them.